 If you're lucky enough to have multiple test environments available, it's even easier.
-Likewise with releasing to customers: some teams like to release straight from branches, then merge updates from the branch down to master afterwards.
+Likewise with releasing to customers: some teams like to release straight from branches, then merge updates from the branch down to main afterwards.

 Automatically triggering deploys from a feature branch

 Using feature branches for user stories and bug fixes is a great way to push changes to your repo in Bitbucket (thus enabling CI to run against them) without subjecting the rest of your team to broken builds and test failures while the work is in progress.